sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 values) before the data can be input to a statistical software package.
 For this reason, ``pychoacoustics`` outputs also a “block summary table” result file with a “\_table” suffix that is written in a tabular format, and contains summaries for each experimental block that was run.
-This file can be further processed to obtain a “session summary table” results file with a “\_table\_processed” suffix.
+For most paradigms this file can be further processed to obtain a “session summary table” results file with a “\_table\_processed” suffix.
 The "session summary table" file contains summaries for an entire experimental session.
 In this file the results are